jericholab/rdl/Design Overview/Design Overview - Strain Sensor.md

 - The measurement output by the NAU7802 is the average of a large sample.
 This is configured within the Arduino code.
 The ADC voltage range is also modified within the code.
 For more information, read the RDL source code and the RDL code documentation.
 - The ADC output follow this equation: “ADC Output Value = Gain_Calibration\* (ADC measurement - Offset_Calibration)”.

-STRAIN GAUGE LOAD CELL
+## STRAIN GAUGE LOAD CELL

-- A strain sensor is not of much use without a strain gauge load cell.
+- A strain sensor board is not of much use without a strain gauge load cell.
 This section details the relationship of the sensor with the required load cell.
 - The J3 screw terminal allows the PCB to connect with the strain gauge load cell.
 The load cell should be a full Wheatstone bridge.
 The wire colors are an indication only and might differ on your specific load cell.
-In case of contradiction, the wire function has priority (VDDA, GND, A-, A+).
+In case of contradiction, the wire function (VDDA, GND, A-, A+) has priority over color.
 - A Wheatstone bridge is an electrical circuit used to precisely measure an unknown electrical resistance by balancing two legs of a bridge circuit, one leg of which includes the unknown component.
 It is commonly used in sensor applications to convert changes in physical phenomena (like temperature, strain, or pressure) into changes in resistance, which can then be measured with high accuracy.
 - As a general rule of thumb, the wire length between the NAU7802 and the strain gauge must be minimized and be kept under 1 m.
 This helps keep the signal-to-noise ratio at a sufficient level.
 - For general use, we recommend the following load cell: TAL220 (micro parallel beam) by HTC-sensor (China).
 For more information, consult the TAL220 specification sheet.
 You can buy the TAL220 on Sparkfun.com or on the manufacturer website (htc-sensor.com).
 The manufacturer has more production options (e.g. load capacity from 1kg to 50kg, outdoor jacket).